bertrandom/pedobear/README.md

 `./pedobear.py`

+It should automatically find the resource file, back it up, and patch it with pedobear.

-If you want to restore the original image, run:
+If you want to restore the original image from the backup, run:

 `./pedobear.py --restore`